oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/next-steps-for-more-details/next-steps-for-more-details.md

     ```
   2. Dashboards page will be displayed.
    ![dashboards-home](images/dashboards-home.png)

+    > **Note** : You will see an authorization error.
+It is expected as current user doesn't have permission to the root compartment.

   3. Switch to the compartment **CW24\_Logging\_Analytics**.
     - From the **Compartment** dropdown select the compartment **CW24\_Logging\_Analytics**.